vegaprotocol/documentation/versioned_docs/version-v0.71/node-operators/requirements/data-node-infrastructure.md

 ### Cores performance testing
 Benchmark testing shows that ZFS with zstd helps reduce the amount of data stored on the drives, but has a negative impact on the amount of CPU resources required.
 This is due to the compression/decompression of the data as it is written and read from disk.

 Below are results of replay tests showing how different amounts of available CPU cores change the average block processing rate.
+More blocks per minute (bpm) is better.

 | Cores | EXT4 (bpm) | ZFS + zstd (bpm) |
 | ----------- | ----------- | ----------- |